alexlawrence/declarative/README.md

 declarative.apply('jQuery.validate.form').to(document).then(function() {
     declarative.apply('jQuery.validate.input').to(document);
 });
 ```

 ###Roll your own markup language

-declarative can also map elements giving the possibility to use a custom markup language.
+declarative can also map **elements** giving the possibility to use a custom markup language.
-This is done by changing the mappingMode of a mapping explicitely to "element" (otherwise it is "attribute" by default).
+This is done by changing the mappingMode of a mapping to "element" ("attribute" is the default):

 ```html
 <form action="/" method="POST">